jamesob/jamesob.github.io/dev++2018/markdown.md

 .bold[However,]

-All changes to chainstate are effectively single-threaded.
+all changes to chainstate are effectively single-threaded.
 Thanks, `cs_main`.

 ---